 *Room service is allowed only if illness occurs

-Traveler will receive a Per Diem to cover travel meals and tips per the GSA established rates for federal travel customers, outlined in the table below.
+Traveler will receive a Per Diem to cover travel non-provided meals and tips per the GSA established rates for federal travel customers, outlined in the table below.

 Maximum daily reimbursement for meals is indicated in the table above.
 If a meal is provided at the conference, the per diem for that meal will be subtracted from the “Meal Total” amount.
 Please indicate the meals not provided on the travel expense form.
 If the research base meeting location is not listed in the table, then approved per diem will be provided prior to meeting registration.

-First and Last day of Travel Per Diem applies only to travel days outside the scheduled meeting.
-If traveling on a meeting day, the traveler will receive the meeting day Per Diem only.
+First and Last day of Travel Per Diem is a reduced amount per GSA rate.

 Tipping restrictions: Only $1.00 per luggage item are reimbursed.
 No skycap tipping is reimbursed.

 Mileage from residence to local airport and return mileage from local airport to residence are calculated using the current government (GSA) rate.
 A Google Map or MapQuest of mileage from home to airport will be submitted as source documentation.
-Please check with the Grant Manager for the current rate.
-Current rate is $0.575 per mile (1/1/20).
+Please check with the Grant Manager for the current rate or refer to GSA website.

 Affiliate representatives supported by UC-NCORP travel funds are expected to attend the full meeting during the time of travel.